Picovoice/porcupine/README.md

 Support for various **ARM Cortex-A** and **ARM Cortex-M** (M4 and M7) processors and **DSP cores** is available for commercial customers.

 * **scalable**.
-It can detect multiple (possibly many) of voice commands concurrently with no added CPU/memory footprint.
+It can detect multiple (possibly many) voice commands concurrently with no added CPU/memory footprint.
 * self-service.
 Developers are empowered to choose from a set of predefined wake phrases on different platforms and use them for free.
 In addition, developers can generate custom wake phrases (subject to certain limitations and only on Linux, Mac, or Windows) for non-commercial, personal, and evaluation-only purposes.